RchGrav/GunBotScripts/README.md

 this process is dumb, and will overwrite your /opt/gunbot/ALLPAIRS-params.js with the template version as well as overwriting all the pairs on the other exchanges where you didn't change anything in the config, so although it should usually be harmless if those files haven't changed in /opt/gunbot, it may also not be what you want so think through what it's going to do before running it.

-## Wiping clean and starting again

-The wipe_configs script will clean up everything that generate_configs created.
-Use only if you're sure that's what you want.
-It does not stop any running pairs - if gunbot was running, you would first want to use pm2 stop to stop the relevant pairs (possibly pm2 stop all) and perhaps also clean up the pm2 process list for example with pm2 delete all, prior to running wipe_configs.
-It's mainly useful PRIOR to actually running anything in gunbot, if you're just experimenting with the scripts to see what they create so as to avoid having to manually delete everything.